Would you like to know how to be happier?

 The Happiness Project by Gretchen Rubin chronicles her year-long experiment to discover how to create true happiness.
 An epiphany on a bus one rainy weekday afternoon led Rubin to spend the next 12 months trying to have more fun.

-They’re all worth reading, but if you’re in the market some instant inspiration —let’s face it, who isn’t?— these TED talks on happiness will definitely do the trick.
+They’re all worth reading, but if you’re in the market some instant inspiration on how to be happier (let’s face it, who isn’t?), these TED talks on happiness will definitely do the trick.

-From living with less stuff and nurturing relationships to spending money on others and finding your flow state, each of them will help you understand that happiness is indeed within your control.
+From living with less stuff and nurturing relationships to spending money on others, finding your flow state and raising your level of positivity, each of them will help you understand that happiness is indeed within your control.

 What Makes a Good Life?
 Lessons from the Longest Study on Happiness by Robert Waldinger